garutilorenzo/k3s-aws-terraform-cluster/README.md

 ## Clean up

-**Remember** to clean all the previusly created resources when you have fished!
+**Remember** to clean all the previously usly created resources when you have finished!
 We don't want surprises from AWS billing team:

 ```
 terraform destroy